NoeBrt/Open-Weather-Wrapper-Devops/README.md

 Query the API with the ACI Endpoint or in your browser: ```http://devops-20230580.francesouth.azurecontainer.io:8081/?lat=' your latitude '&lon=' your longitude '"```

-Check the metrics like the number of request
+Check the metrics like the number of request: ```http://devops-20230580.francesouth.azurecontainer.io:8081/metrics```

 ## Example Queries